 - Numerical Analysis and Scientific Computing

-- Language skills in English (C1 of CEFR; equals a TOEFL score from 95 up, IELTS 6.5)
+- in English (C1 of CEFR; equals a TOEFL iBT score from 95 up, IELTS 6.5) Language skills

 Please note that a degree in non-mathematical subjects (no matter if Bachelor or Master) usually does not qualify for a Master's programme in Mathematics at TU Darmstadt.
 If you are unsure, please contact the Coordinator of Student Affairs.